daputnam/advanced-redux-fetch-practice/README.md

 ### Create actions in actions/index.js to retrieve data
-* loadContacts
+*x loadContacts
     * return a thunk function
     * make a fetch call to /contacts
-    * in the second then, dispatch to contactsLoaded
+    * in the second then, dispatch to contactsLoaded *x contactsLoaded(contacts)
-* contactsLoaded(contacts)
     * return an action
     * type is “CONTACTS_LOADED”
     * value is contacts
-* loadVehicles
+*x loadVehicles
     * return a thunk function
     * make a fetch call to /vehicles
-    * in the second then, dispatch to vehiclesLoaded
+    * in the second then, dispatch to vehiclesLoaded *x vehiclesLoaded(vehicles)
-* vehiclesLoaded(vehicles)
     * return an action
     * type is “VEHICLES_LOADED”
     * value is vehicles
-* loadComments
+*x loadComments
     * return a thunk function
     * make a fetch call to /comments
-    * in the second then, dispatch to commentsLoaded
+    * in the second then, dispatch to commentsLoaded *x commentsLoaded(comments)
-* commentsLoaded(comments)
     * return an action
     * type is “COMMENTS_LOADED”
     * value is comments
-* loadProducts
+*x loadProducts
     * return a thunk function
     * make a fetch call to /products
-    * in the second then, dispatch to productsLoaded
+    * in the second then, dispatch to productsLoaded *x productsLoaded(products)
-* productsLoaded(products)
     * return an action
     * type is “PRODUCTS_LOADED”
     * value is products

 ### Create actions in actions/index.js to create data
-* createProduct(product)
+*x createProduct(product)
    * return a thunk function
    * make a fetch call to /products as a POST
    * include the product in the body
    * in the first then, dispatch to loadProducts

-* createContact(contact)
+*x createContact(contact)
    * return a thunk function
    * make a fetch call to /contacts as a POST
    * include the contact in the body
    * in the first then, dispatch to loadContacts

-* createComment(comment)
+*x createComment(comment)
    * return a thunk function
    * make a fetch call to /comments as a POST
    * include the comment in the body
    * in the first then, dispatch to loadComments

-* createVehicle(vehicle)
+*x createVehicle(vehicle)
    * return a thunk function
    * make a fetch call to /vehicles as a POST
    * include the vehicle in the body
    * in the first then, dispatch to loadVehicles

 ### Create reducers in reducers/index.js
-* Create reducers based on the state in state.js
+*x Create reducers based on the state in state.js
-* Determine which action the reducers should care about
-* return the appropriate value
+*x Determine which action the reducers should care about *x return the appropriate value

 ### AppContainer
-* In AppContainer.js
+*x In AppContainer.js
-* Import connect
+*x Import connect
-* Import actions loadContacts, loadVehicles, loadComments, loadProducts
-* mapDispatchToProps for these actions to props of the same name
-* Connect and export
+*x Import actions loadContacts, loadVehicles, loadComments, loadProducts *x mapDispatchToProps for these actions to props of the same name *x Connect and export
-* Remember how to use connect when there is no mapStateToProps
+*x Remember how to use connect when there is no mapStateToProps

 ### App
-* In App.js
+*x In App.js
-* call loadContacts, loadVehicles,loadComments,loadProducts in componentDidMount
+*x call loadContacts, loadVehicles,loadComments,loadProducts in componentDidMount

 ### Points
 * Base points - 20